OUIsolutions/BearHttpsClient/docs/response.md

     }
 ```

-With the response you can get the satus code, iterate over the headers, or read the body of the response.
+With the response you can get the status code, iterate over the headers, or read the body of the response.

 ### Getting Status Code